 If you are provider interested in referring a patient, please see our Electronic Patient Referral or Referring Provider Form

-Almost all insurance providers will cover Spravato™ if they deem the treatment the patient to meet the criteria for treatment.
+Almost all insurance providers will cover Spravato™ if they deem the patient to meets the criteria for treatment.
 We pre-authorize every patient before treatment to ensure they will know the cost ahead of time.
-Patients with private health insurance can apply for a Janssen’s CarePath Account, which could result in co-pays as little as $10 for each Spravato treatment.
+Patients with Medicaid who approved by their insurance will owe $0 per treatment.
+We also help patients with private health insurance apply for a Janssen’s CarePath Account, which could result in co-pays as little as $10 for each Spravato treatment.

 Spravato was developed because of the promising scientific results IV Ketamine infusions have shown in treating Major Depressive Disorder.
 It only contains S-Ketamine, while IV Ketamine infusions include a mixture of S-Ketamine and R-Ketamine.
 Spravato is also administered as a nasal spray while ketamine is administered via IV infusions at New Pathways Clinic.
 For a more detailed comparison see: Spravato Vs. Ketamine